jorgelop1994/jorgelop1994/README.md

 **A:** A Tech Pokemon Trainer is someone who captures live Tech Pokemons (in the form of gifs) to expand the collection.

 **Q:** Are all types of Tech Pokemons allowed?
 **A:** Yes, all Tech Pokemons are welcome.
-However, they must be "alive" (gif format) and retain the original colors and artwork from the official technology/software they represent.
+However, they must be "alive" (gif format with transparent background) and retain the original colors and artwork from the official technology/software they represent.

 **Q:** What if a gif breaks?
 **A:** Broken gifs will be replaced with a Pokeball gif, and the Tech Pokemon's name will be added to the BROKEN TECH POKEMON section.
 We'll assume the Pokemon escaped for a vacation in La Antigua Guatemala.
 Meanwhile, we will search for a suitable replacement.